 - Do not place food, drink or paper products used for eating on preserved or pressure-treated wood products that have not been properly sealed.
 Children and staff should wash their hands immediately after playing on wooden playground equipment that contains preservatives.

 - Do not use wood that shows signs of crystallization or resin on its exterior.
 Use only clean pressure-treated wood.

 - Inspect structures for wood decay and/or structural weakness regularly.
-If the pressure-treated wood cracks to expose the interior, but the wood is still structurally sound, apply a double coat of non-toxic, non slippery wood sealant to the effected area.
+If the pressure-treated wood cracks to expose the interior, but the wood is still structurally sound, apply a double coat of non-toxic, non-slippery wood sealant to the affected area.

 Toxins may enter the body through the skin or by ingestion.
-Ingestion occurs most frequently when contaminated hands are mouthed or contaminated hands are used on food that is being eaten.
+Ingestion occurs most frequently when contaminated hands are put into one’s mouth or contaminated hands are used on food that is being eaten.
 Splinters piercing the skin are a more questionable means of entry.
 Wood is an irritating substance.
 Different woods have different degrees of irritation.
 The combination of chemical and wood irritation may lead to an adverse reaction.

 Some effects that can be associated with pressure-treated wood are an irritation of skin, eyes, nose or throat.
 In the manufacturing or construction process there may be an increased risk of cancer due to significant or prolonged exposure.
 Available sampling data related to the use of CCA-treated wood indicate low but detectable amounts of arsenic residue released from such structures.
 However, under typical use these amounts of arsenic would not be expected to present unusual health concerns.
 It is important to note that any exposures can be reduced or eliminated by following the precautions described above.